v-rondai/test_case01/readme.txt

-﻿git is a distributed verison control system. git is free software distribuyed under the GPL.
+﻿git is a distributed verison control system. git is a free software distribuyed under the GPL.
 Ronghui Changed on 2017/07/06
 Ronghui Changed on 2017/07/07
 Ronghui changed on 2017/07/08